codeSTACKr/nft-landing-page/README.md

 # Basic dApp NFT Landing Page

-This repo is a work-in-progress and pairs with the Mint 10k NFT project.
+This repo is a work-in-progress and pairs with my Mint 10k NFT project.

 ## Video Walkthrough